bookercodes/pusher-chatkit-tut/README.md

 If you've ever tired to implement your own typing indicators you'll know it can be tricky.
 In general, more real-time features means more data and more connections to manage.

-With Chatkit, you can add typing indicators with two fundamental lines of code.
+With Chatkit, you can add typing indicators with little effort.

 Start by creating a  `TypingIndicator.js` component in `/src/components`: